 Reading and Language Arts:

-Students will be doing an author study on Mo Willems.
-We will be learning different text features such as: speech bubbles, thought bubbles, different size and color text, ellipsis, etc. Then we will be moving onto our Nonfiction Unit.
+We are focusing on our Nonfiction Unit.
 Students will be exposed and explore text features such as: Table of Contents, Glossary, Index, bold print, headings and captions in texts.
 Students will listen to a nonfiction text in order to identify and share key details that support the big idea.
 As readers we will learn to use our background knowledge to help make connections with the information we read in the nonfiction texts.

 Students will continue to practice writing sentences.
 Please review with your child at home that a sentence starts with a capital letter, has spaces between words and ends with a stop sign (period, question mark, exclamation point).
 We are trying to write more than one sentence.
 We are focusing on "does it make sense".